The Glenn Miller Story: Production

+forth.
+At the end when he’s dead, instead of very sentimental music, we played ‘Little Brown Jug,’ so that it gave it a different feeling from just sentimentality.
+Of course the film was fraught with sentimentality."

 Release

 The film opened in New York City on February 10, 1954.

 Reissues

 The film was re-released in 1960.

 An alternate cut of the film, running 3–4 minutes shorter than the original theatrical release was re-released in 1985 with a stereo soundtrack.
 The film was originally recorded in stereo but was initially released in mono.
 It was screened out of competition at the 1985 Cannes Film Festival.

 Home media

 The film was originally released on home video in the VHS format in 1986.
 On March 4, 2003, the film was released onto DVD with an anamorphic display, remastered surround sound, and subtitles.
 The film can also be found in a James Stewart DVD collection that was released in 2007.

 The film was released on Blu-ray in Germany on July 24, 2014.

 Shout Factory released the film on Blu-ray in the United States on November 20, 2018.
 This release includes both the original theatrical version, at 1h 56m, and the 1985 alternate cut, running 1h 52m.
 A detailed comparison of the differences in the two versions can be found at movie-censorship.com.